hyperledger/bevel/docs/source/glossary.md

 Public Transactions are those Transactions whose payload is visible to all participants of the same Quorum network.
 These are created as standard Ethereum Transactions in the usual way.

 ### Quorum Node
-Quorum Node is intentionally designed to be a lightweight fork of geth in order that it can continue to take advantage of the R&D that is taking place within the ever growing Ethereum community.
+Quorum Node is designed to be a lightweight fork of geth in order that it can continue to take advantage of the R&D that is taking place within the ever growing Ethereum community.
+Quorum Node is running geth, a Go-Etherium client with rpc endpoints.
+It supports raft and IBFT pluggable consensus and private and permissioned transactions.

 ### State
 Quorum supports dual state, Public State(accessible by all nodes within the network) and Private State(only accessible by nodes with the correct permissions).
 The difference is made through the use of transactions with encrypted (private) and non-encrypted payloads (public).
 Nodes can determine if a transaction is private by looking at the v value of the signature.
 Public transactions have a v value of 27 or 28, private transactions have a value of 37 or 38.